everyday-cc/ai/_news/2021-06-30-data-quality-key-to-leveraging-ai-machine-learning.md

     isCached: true

 related:
-  - title: "WHO warns against applying AI models using data from rich counties to everyone else"
+  - title: "WHO warns against applying AI models using data from rich countries to everyone else"
     excerpt: "The World Health Organization wants to ensure that ethical considerations and human rights are the centre of any AI-based healthcare solutions."
     publishedDateTime: 2021-06-29T09:06:00Z
     webUrl: "https://www.zdnet.com/article/who-warns-against-applying-ai-models-using-data-from-rich-counties-to-everyone-else/"